 Tip 3.
 Use a Bathroom Finder App.

 Leaving the safety of your home, whether for a vacation or even just to run errands, can be an anxiety-inducing ordeal if you’re not sure where the nearest restroom is.
-Bathroom finder apps, such as Bathroom Scout and Sit or Squat, can be essential smartphone apps for anyone living with urinary incontinence.
+Bathroom finder apps, such as Bathroom Scout, can be essential smartphone apps for anyone living with urinary incontinence.

 Knowing where the closest public bathroom is can make all the difference between a successful outing and a stressful situation caused by urine leakage.